Scan configuration details

 Global variables:

-block in the scan configuration have a broader scope.
-They can be accessed from and used in the requests and tests of any scenario in the scan configuration because Conformance Scan executes thebefore
+Variables defined on a global level in the scan configuration have a broader scope.
+They can be accessed from and used in all requests and tests in any scenario in the scan configuration because Conformance Scan creates these variables at the beginning of the scan, making the variables available globally throughout the testing process.

-- Defined in environment definitions in the scan configuration: This lets the scan configuration take different values depending on, for example, the environment where the API is deployed.
+The easiest way to create variables and assign values to them is by defining the variables directly as part of the scan configuration.
+This lets the Conformance Scan take different values depending on the environment of the scan, such as where the API is deployed.
 For example, you might have an API that is live in both your development and testing environments and the required host or authentication details are different.
 In this case, you could simply edit the scan configuration to add another set of environment variables that are used when running the scan in the other environment.
-This way you can reuse the same configuration without having to recreate the parts that stay in common.
-Scan configuration always includes definitions for at least one environment, but you can expand the configuration as needed.

 Dynamic variables when there is no schema